log0div0/testo/docs/reference/Machines.md

 > You can specify several disks for a virtual machine.
 Just remember to choose unique names for each disk.

+The following attributes are common for both modes:

+- `bus` - Type: string.
+The name of bus the disk should be attached to.
+Possible values: `IDE` (default for amd64, not available on arm64) and `SCSI`.

 ### Blank disk creation mode

 In this mode a new blank disk is created for the virtual machine.
 To activate this mode you have to specify the `size` attribute in the inner block of the `disk` attribute.
 The `size` attribute must be a **memory size literal** or a **string**.
 If a string is used, the value inside the string must be convertible to a memory size literal.
-Inside the string [param referencing](param#param-referencing) is available.

 ### Impoting an existing disk image